This post has most recently been updated on 4 February 2019.

-The MSRRA amended the SCRA to allow military spouses to retain a previous state of legal residence, as long as it was the same state of legal residence as their active duty spouse.
+The Military Spouses Residency Relief Act (MSRRA) amended the Servicemembers Civil Relief Act (SCRA) to allow military spouses to retain a previous state of legal residence, as long as it was the same state of legal residence as their active duty spouse.
 This was great for families who were able to live together in their desired state of legal residence, but did nothing for families who had never been stationed there together.
 This created a two-tier system, with some military spouses benefiting from the law and other spouses still needing to change their legal residence with each move.

 What This Law Does

-This law (assuming no one challenges the poor wording) permits the spouse to elect the same legal residence as the active duty service member, without having to physically live in the state and meet the other residency requirements.
+This law (assuming no one challenges the poor wording) permits the spouse to use the legal residence of the active duty service member, for purposes of taxation and voting.

 Why We Care

 Well, the first reason we care is because the old law only helped some spouses.

 The second reason is because this makes life soooooo much easier.
 No more having to figure out whether you’ve moved to a “same state” state or a “whatever state.”
 Don’t know what I mean?
 It doesn’t matter, because this law makes that problem go away.

 Lastly, this may save you some money.
 Many active duty service members have managed to establish residency in states with no state income tax.
 Under this law, all military spouses will be able to claim that same state for purposes of income tax (and voting!), meaning that a lot of folks will be able to take advantage of no state income taxes.